perfectboy666/perfectboy666.github.io/_pages/about.md

 News
 ======
 * [09/2022] I’m very lucky to pursue a master’s degree at Peking University.
 I have been interested in life science since childhood.
 After graduating from the college entrance examination, I dreamed of becoming a clinical medical student.
 Later, I’m lucky to study computer science and AI.
-Now I will research data science, especially health and medical data, in the hope that IT & AI can benefit human life and health.ヾ(◍°∇°◍)ﾉﾞ
+Now I will research data science, especially healthcare data, in the hope that IT & AI can benefit human life and health.ヾ(◍°∇°◍)ﾉﾞ
 * [06/2022] It is a great honor for me to be awarded the “Merit Student in Jiangsu Province”, which is also the only student who got the honor of our college.
 I will continue to work hard and learn from outstanding students in the future! ✊
 * [01/2022] I’m very happy to participate in the exchange program at Harvard University. ✊ Our co-tutors Professor Peter and Jonathan are very dedicated and responsible.
 Through such a short time of communication, our basic knowledge of artificial intelligence and our level of English have been greatly improved. 🎉
 * [12/2021] As a contributor, I participated in the HUAWEI Ascend All-Wisdom Project, and completed the inferring work of the Cascade-RCNN-Resnet101-FPN-DCN model, which was successfully concluded. 💪